 Scopes of practice delineate the parameters of practice and identify the boundaries for practice.
-A comprehensive procedure list for the medical imaging and radiation therapy professional is impractical because clinical activities vary by the practice needs and expertise of the individual.
-As medical imaging and radiation therapy professionals gain more experience, knowledge and clinical competence, the clinical activities may evolve.
+A comprehensive procedure list for medical imaging and radiation therapy professionals is impractical because clinical activities vary by the practice needs and expertise of the individual.
+As medical imaging and radiation therapy professionals gain more experience, knowledge and clinical competence, their clinical activities may evolve.

-The scope of practice of the medical imaging and radiation therapy professional includes:
+The scope of practice of medical imaging and radiation therapy professionals includes:

-- Administering medications enterally, parenterally, through new or existing vascular access or through other routes as prescribed by a licensed practitioner.† - Administering medications with an infusion pump or power injector as prescribed by a licensed practitioner.† - Administering oxygen as prescribed by a licensed practitioner. - Applying, implementing and monitoring AI. - Applying principles of ALARA to minimize exposure to patient, self and others. - Applying principles of patient safety during all aspects of patient care. - Assisting in maintaining medical records while respecting confidentiality and adhering to HIPAA and established policy. - Corroborating a patient's clinical history with the procedure and ensuring information is documented and available for use by a licensed practitioner. - Educating and monitoring students and other health care providers. - Evaluating images for proper positioning and determining if additional images will improve the procedure or treatment outcome. - Evaluating images for technical quality and ensuring proper identification is recorded. - Identifying and responding to emergency situations. - Identifying, calculating, compounding, preparing or administering medications as prescribed by a licensed practitioner.† - Performing ongoing quality assurance activities. - Performing point-of-care testing as prescribed by a licensed practitioner.† - Performing venipuncture as prescribed by a licensed practitioner.† - Postprocessing data. - Preparing patients for procedures. - Providing education. - Providing input for equipment and software purchase and supply decisions when appropriate or requested. - Providing optimal patient care. - Receiving, relaying and documenting verbal, written and electronic orders in the patient's medical record. - Selecting the appropriate protocol and optimizing technical factors while maximizing patient safety. - Starting, maintaining and/or removing intravenous access as prescribed by a licensed practitioner.† - Verifying archival storage of data.
+- Administering medications enterally, parenterally, through new or existing vascular access or through other routes as prescribed by a licensed practitioner.\† - Administering medications with an infusion pump or power injector as prescribed by a licensed practitioner.\† - Administering oxygen as prescribed by a licensed practitioner. - Applying, implementing and monitoring AI. - Applying principles of ALARA to minimize exposure to patient, self and others. - Applying principles of patient safety during all aspects of patient care. - Assisting in maintaining medical records while respecting confidentiality and adhering to HIPAA and established policies. - Corroborating a patient's clinical history with the procedure and ensuring information is documented and available for use by a licensed practitioner. - Educating and monitoring students and other health care providers.\ - Evaluating images for proper positioning and determining if additional images will improve the procedure or treatment outcome. - Evaluating images for technical quality and ensuring proper identification is recorded. - Identifying and responding to emergency situations. - Identifying, calculating, compounding, preparing or administering medications as prescribed by a licensed practitioner.\† - Maintaining professionalism in patient care. - Performing ongoing quality assurance activities. - Performing point-of-care testing as prescribed by a licensed practitioner.† - Performing venipuncture as prescribed by a licensed practitioner.\† - Postprocessing data. - Preparing patients for procedures. - Providing education. - Providing input for equipment or software purchase and supply decisions when appropriate or requested. - Providing optimal patient care. - Receiving, relaying and documenting verbal, written and electronic orders in the patient's medical record. - Selecting the appropriate protocol and optimizing technical factors while maximizing patient safety. - Starting, maintaining or removing intravenous access as prescribed by a licensed practitioner.\† - Using vein localization devices for placement of intravenous catheters when appropriate.

-Verifying informed consent for applicable procedures.
+- Verifying archival storage of data. - Verifying informed consent for applicable procedures.\